EmilHvitfeldt/ISLR-tidymodels-labs/docs/12-unsupervised-learning.md

 ## Rape     -0.5434321 -0.1673186  0.8177779  0.08902432
 ```

-now we can use our favorite broom function to extract information from this `prcomp` object.
+Now we can use our favorite broom function to extract information from this `prcomp` object.
 We start with `tidy()`. `tidy()` can be used to extract a couple of different things, see `?broom:::tidy.prcomp()` for more information. `tidy()` will by default extract the scores of a PCA object in long tidy format.
-The score of is the location of the observation in PCA space.
+The score is the location of the observation in PCA space.
 So we can

 ```r